karenpinto1602/crud_app/README.md

 1. create HTTP server in server.js
 2. add modules(body-parser)
 3. create views
-4. update changes in HTMl using "live server" package (here installed in VSC)
+4. update changes in HTML using "live server" package (here installed in VSC) <br/>
+   Right click->Open with live server
+5. all styles in HTML
+6. convert HTML to ejs
+7. add respective routes in server.js